dormant-chicken/sortty/README.md

 Since only the name of the program is run, and there are no arguments, these are the defaults:

-[--fancy or -f] is not used by default, meaning the program will use a '#' character for the bars instead of a fancy bar
+[-t --text] add this to make the program use text-only mode instead of using fancy bars

 [-i --info] is off, meaning it will not show the sorting information after sorting

 [-nf --no_fill] is off, meaning it will not fill the array after sorting

+[-ni --no_index] when used, does not show the index as a red bar if (or as a '@' character if --text is enabled) when sorting

 [--bar_size or -b] is 1, meaning the program will display the bars with a width of 1 terminal characters